I. Purpose

 - Maryland Student Records Manual

-The Department of Student Services will have the responsibility for maintaining, evaluating, and updating these procedures.
+The Department of Student Services will have the responsibility for maintaining, evaluating, and updating this administrative procedure.

 X. Cancellations and Supersedures